 Mission

-Art Conservation Northwest (ACNW) provides museum-quality conservation services to the Portland metro area and the greater Pacific Northwest region.
+Art Conservation Northwest provides museum-quality conservation services to the greater Pacific Northwest.
 Individual consultations are offered to determine preservation strategies that address the unique needs of each client and artwork.
 Conservation treatments are carefully designed to safely preserve the original materials of the artwork and only reversible, conservation-grade media are used to complete any restoration.
 Here at ACNW, we use complete written and photo-documentation to record all treatment steps carried out with discreet care and in adherence to the American Institute of Conservation's Code of Ethics and Guidelines for Practice

 What can I expect as a new client?